10 Ways to Become the WORST Live Sound Engineer in History

 Here’s what a recent reader, Michael Rizzo, had to say about the eBook:

 The rock band tips helped a lot.
-I feel starting small will only help me and I already mix live for a rock band that provides their own stuff.
+I feel starting small will only help me and I already mix live for provides their own stuff.
 This book has helped me prepare for what I need as I move into my dream of doing live and/or monitor sound.

 Thank you Michael!